Most reliable oven brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-When you're choosing a new built-in oven, you'll want to be sure you're buying an oven which is excellent at cooking, and will last for years of use without needing costly repairs.

-Our unique reliability ratings, which we compile after surveying thousands of Which? members, reveal how reliable different built-in gas and electric oven brands are.
-We'll also tell you the most common oven faults experienced by owners, and which brands stay fault-free the longest.
+Our unique reliability ratings, which we compile after surveying thousands of Which? members, reveal how reliable different oven brands are and which brands stay fault-free the longest.

+We'll also tell you the most common oven faults experienced by owners.
+Broken oven lights, faulty fans and dodgy door seals are among the top gripes in this year's survey.

-We've ranked 12 of the most popular brands, including AEG, Bosch, Hotpoint, Neff, Siemens and Zanussi, in our brand reliability league table below - you can click on the links to go straight to reviews of ovens from that brand.
-Just want to see our full oven reviews?
-Skip straight to our built-in oven reviews to compare models.
+You're much less likely to end up with one of these problems if you go for a brand that's scored four or more stars.
+We've ranked 15 of the most popular brands, including Bosch, Hotpoint, Neff and Zanussi, in our brand reliability league table.

-Built-in ovens are generally reliable compared to some other large appliances, but there are still significant differences between brands.
-Go for one of the more reliable brands and you'll have only a one in 10 chance that your oven will develop a fault over five years.
-But pick a model from a less reliable brand, and you'll have a one in four chance of your oven letting you down over the same time.

 |Which built-in oven brands are the most reliable?